 The essence of the National Museum of Colombo

-The National Museum of Colombo, also known as the Sri Lanka National Museum is one of two museums in Colombo.
-It is the largest museum in Sri Lanka and a wonderful place to get an introduction to the country’s history and cultural heritage.
-The Museum is located in the central district of Colombo 7.
-The impressive building was commissioned by Sir William Henry Gregory who, as British Governor, responded to public appeals to establish a museum.
-It was opened in 1877.
-New wings have been added over the years and an adjacent Natural History Museum was established.
-The Museum underwent a major refurbishment between 2015 and 2017.
+The national museum of Colombo, also known as the Sri Lanka National Museum, is the largest museum in Sri Lanka and a wonderful place to get an introduction to the country’s history and cultural heritage.
+Commissioned by British Governor Sir William Henry Gregory, the impressive Museum, located in the central district of Colombo 7, opened in 1877 and over the years new wings have been added and the adjacent Natural History Museum established.

-&Beyond can arrange a tour of the Museum lasting between 1 to 2 hours highlighting the counties artistic achievements and heritage.
+&BEYOND can arrange a tour of the Museum lasting between one to two hours where the guides bring the collections alive and highlight Sri Lanka’s artistic achievements and heritage.
 This is an ideal introduction to a tour of the island’s varied cultural sites.

 The Museum is closed on Fridays and Public Holidays.